raph-amiard/raph-amiard.github.com/ClojureScriptLua.md

 Also, a source to source (as opposed to source to lua bytecode) compiler will be produced, which will enable the produced code to be used with every Lua compiler/interpreter.

-For example LuaJIT bytecode isn't compatible with Lua bytecode, and since running on LuaJIT is a key asset of the project, a source to source compiler is necessary.
+For example LuaJIT bytecode isn't compatible with Lua bytecode, and since running on LuaJIT is a key asset of the new backend, a source to source compiler is necessary.

 ### Implementation plan